acoupi/acoupi/docs/howtoguide/programs.md

 In this example, `random_task` creates a simple message and stores it in the `message_store`.
 The **Send Messages Task** will then handle delivering this message at its next scheduled execution.

-For detailed information about the configuration options and customization possibilities of the `MessagingProgramMixin`, consult its comprehensive [reference documentation][acoupi.programs.templates.MessagingProgramMixin].
+For detailed information about the configuration options and customisation possibilities of the `MessagingProgramMixin`, consult its comprehensive [reference documentation][acoupi.programs.templates.MessagingProgramMixin].

 ### Predefined Configuration Schemas

 Defining a robust configuration schema is crucial for designing effective and adaptable _acoupi_ programs.
 A well-structured schema enhances program flexibility, provides clear guidance to users on configurable options, and ensures that configurations are validated before deployment, preventing potential issues.

-While you'll need to create custom schemas for program-specific behaviors, _acoupi_ strongly encourages reusing predefined schemas for common components.
+While you'll need to create custom schemas for program-specific behaviours, _acoupi_ strongly encourages reusing predefined schemas for common components.
 This approach not only saves you time and effort but also ensures compatibility with program templates and benefits from carefully designed and validated schema structures.

 _acoupi_ provides a collection of predefined schemas for common components:

 1. [**MicrophoneConfig**][acoupi.components.MicrophoneConfig]: This schema facilitates configuration of the microphone device, including device selection, sampling rate, and the number of channels.
-      It's highly customized for ease of use during setup, so utilizing it is recommended for streamlined microphone configuration.
+      It's highly customised for ease of use during setup, so utilising it is recommended for streamlined microphone configuration.

 2. [**MQTTConfig**][acoupi.components.MQTTConfig] and [**HTTPConfig**][acoupi.components.HTTPConfig]: These schemas streamline the configuration of MQTT and HTTP messengers, respectively, for programs that require communication capabilities.

 3. [**PathsConfiguration**][acoupi.programs.templates.PathsConfiguration]: This schema defines options for configuring storage locations for audio recordings and metadata.
-      By default, temporary recordings are stored in memory (if available) and permanent recordings are saved in `$HOME/audio/`, but you can customize these paths according to your needs.
+      By default, temporary recordings are stored in memory (if available) and permanent recordings are saved in `$HOME/audio/`, but you can customise these paths according to your needs.

 4. [**RecordingConfiguration**][acoupi.programs.templates.AudioConfiguration]: This schema covers the essential parameters for the recording task, such as recording duration, recording interval, and scheduling options.